RajuProbStat/myFunc/README.txt

 Since computation of the whole simulation can take several hours, intermediate results of the simulation are saved as ".RData" files into the folder "intermediate_results".
 For faster computation, reduce the number of replicates, say, rep=500 (from the R scripts belonging to the sub folder "code_intermediate_results").
-The R scripts for creating these .RData files are performed in parallel on 16 cores on a linux server, but should also work under windows.
+The R scripts for creating these ".RData" files are performed in parallel on 16 cores on a linux server, but should also work under windows.
 If the machine used for computation is not able to compute on 16 cores simultaneously, the number of cores used for simulation should be reduced by changing the code line "cl<-makeCluster(16)" in the R scripts (i)-(vi).

-For reproducing the .RData files:
+For reproducing the ".RData" files:
 Create a folder "intermediate_results" and set the working directory of the RStudio to this folder.
 Then run the code lines "962-1188" from the R script "master_script_results_analyses.R".
-The .RData files will be saved into the folder "intermediate_results".
+The ".RData" files will be saved into the folder "intermediate_results".

     "Table3_a3_b2.RData" has been used to reproduce the part a=3, b=2 of the Table 3.